 - Hashtags (list of hashtags relevant to the post – 30 max)

-- Post Status (Draft, pending approval etc)
+- Post Status (Draft, pending approval, etc)

-- Content-Type (Photo, Carousel, Video etc)
+- Content-Type (Photo, Carousel, Video, etc)

-- Social Channel (Facebook, Instagram, LinkedIn etc)
+- Social Channel (Facebook, Instagram, LinkedIn, etc)

-- Campaign (National dates, product launch etc
+- Campaign (National dates, product launch, etc

-- If you are using a free version of Asana, you can achieve this by using tags or adding the above list into the description box so that the details can be added directly beneath each header.
+- If you are using a free version of Asana, you can achieve this by using tags or adding the above list to the description box so that the details can be added directly beneath each header.

 - Repeat the above as many times as you see fit.
 Remember to think about how many of these posts you want for 30 days if you have not already.

 The above process is the same for each type of content you intend to produce.
-The key is to work through each one at a time creating content in bulks.
+The key is to work through each one at a time creating content in bulk.
 You should be left with a long task list in your ‘unscheduled’ or ‘draft’ section.